 - When should you call DeRegt?

-In this blog, we’ll cover how to test your cable’s electrical components to ensure that they are working properly.
+In this blog, we will discuss methods for testing your cable's electrical components to confirm they are functioning correctly.

-Before testing any type of electrical equipment, ensure that all connectors are de-energized during inspection, cleaning, connection, or disconnection.
-Also, it’s essential to make sure that both ends of the connectors are clean and dry.
+Before conducting tests on any electrical equipment, ensure that all connectors are de-energized during inspection, cleaning, connection, or disconnection.
+It is also crucial to verify that both ends of the connectors are clean and dry.

-Using a conductor resistance (C.R.) meter, first test the resistance of the leads and calibrate the meter to zero.
-Then attach the test clips to both ends of the cable and measure the conductor continuity and resistance on each core and screen.
-Record the results and compare with the last results and the original manufacturing results.
+Using a conductor resistance (C.R.) meter, begin by testing the resistance of the leads and calibrating the meter to zero.
+Next, attach the test clips to both ends of the cable and measure the conductor continuity and resistance on each core and screen.
+Record the results and compare them with previous results and the original manufacturing data.

-If there is no continuity of the signal or if the electrical resistance across the cable has increased compared with previous results, this could indicate damage to the cable or the connections.
-You may need to replace the connectors or cut out the damaged section of the cable and re-terminate it before redeployment.
+If there is a lack of signal continuity or if the electrical resistance across the cable has increased compared to previous results, this may indicate damage to the cable or connections.
+You might need to replace the connectors or remove the damaged section of the cable and re-terminate it before redeployment.

-For a fresh perspective and more helpful hints and tips to keep your marine cable in top shape, download the DeRegt Seismic Guide on Cable Handling.
+For new insights and additional tips to maintain your marine cable in excellent condition, download the DeRegt Seismic Guide on Cable Handling.